 Pregnancy lasts for forty weeks and they are divided into three trimesters.
 The 28th week to the 40th week is the third and final trimester of pregnancy.
-The third trimester can be the most stressful one because you’re anxious and trying to prepare for childbirth and organizing the home to be a baby friendly one.
+The third trimester can be the most stressful one because you’re anxious and be trying to prepare for childbirth and be organizing the home to be a baby friendly one.

 Changes That are Experienced During the Last Trimester of Pregnancy

 You might notice some body changes during the last trimester.
 Here are some of it:

 - Swollen feet, ankles, fingers and sometimes even the face.

 - Your baby will move a lot more during this trimester.

 - Your uterus might tighten occasionally, it’s not unbearably painful.
 This is called Braxton Hicks.